rtmarmo/detekt/README.md

     $ git clone --recursive https://github.com/botherder/detekt.git

-This will clone also the Volatility and PyInstaller trunks.
+This will clone also the PyInstaller trunk.
 Copy the whole directory in your Windows environment and launch the ``make.bat`` script, which should successfully generate the final executable.

 Known Issues
 ------------

-Performance is the main issue with Detekt, and it will need to be improved.
 Some Yara signatures need to be improved, as currently some of them are not able to detect all existing variants of the respective malware families.

-Windows 8.1 64bit is currently not supported because the tool appears to be unable to complete the execution and just goes on forever.
-This issue needs to be investigated and resolved as soon as possible.

 Signature
 ---------